The Epic Story of the Dutch Tulip

-Cheap, single-coloured tulips had always been omitted from the excitement of tulip trading in taverns but as more and more people entered the market a demand for these grew too.
-It made no sense to sell these cheap flowers by the bulb, so instead they were sold by the bed – a poorly defined term that varied from city to city.
+Cheap, single-colored tulips had always been omitted from the excitement of tulip trading in taverns but as more and more people entered the market, the demand for these grew too.
+It made no sense to sell these cheap flowers by the bulb, so instead, they were sold by the bed – a poorly defined term that varied from city to city.

 Conversely, expensive tulips needed a more specific unit of measurement than a single bulb.
 One never knew in autumn when they were being sold a bulb just how large or small it would be the next spring when it was lifted.
 The sums of money could be quite large and so would be the ill-feeling if your bulb was smaller than anticipated.

 They devised a new measurement, the ace.
 It was the equivalent of one-twentieth of a gram and the final sale price would depend on the actual size of the bulb.
 It made trading expensive bulbs fairer, but also encouraged sales.